-- Al Tamyoz Community Building Group – Clarkston, GA
+- Community & Relationship Building Group of Clarkston – Clarkston, GA

-- Peacebuilders Camp at Koinonia Farms – Americus, GA
+- Peacebuilders Camp at Koinonia Farm – Americus, GA

 How GCDD supports Real Communities Partners: Typically, each Real Communities partner has a community builder whose role is to build the group, support implementation of the work and create sustainability and accountability.
 Successful community builders work toward the goals of empowerment – helping people mobilize, obtain resources and develop strategies that promote their interests or causes.
 A strong community builder seeks to develop leadership in others, as opposed to working on their behalf.
 With, not for, is a guiding principle for our community builders.

 Training & Development: We support the training and development of each local community builder via coaching and mentoring by GCDD staff and Real Communities consultants.
 We also provide community builders with regular training and learning opportunities to sharpen their skills and add new tools to their organizational toolboxes.